 Parental Alienation; I had found out this phrase from my children’s therapist.
-This was the one my ex and his wife at the time hired.
+This was the one my ex and his wife hired at the time.
 Many years later, she denied ever talking to me about it.

 The time was very confusing for me and I couldn’t understand what was happening all around me.
 I just wanted to be my children’s mother and everything I tried from visits, to phone calls to emails ended up in a huge arguments and being blocked from seeing my children.

-Feeling so out of control, we tend to try to control everything around us, but to know avail.
-We fall deeper and deeper into a hole of depression and it feels like we can’t get out.
+Feeling so out of control, I tried to control everything around me, but to know avail.
+I fell deeper and deeper into a hole of depression and it felt like I couldn’t get out.

 I just wanted them to work with me and to sit down with the children together to let them know we all loved them and would work together and be there for them no matter what.
-To the extent that the legal system, DCSE, the police department and anyone else I tried to reach out to for help, was the extent to which I watched as my children were slowly and surely slipping away from me.
+To the extent that the legal system, DCSE, the police department and anyone else I tried to reach out to for help who didn’t help me, was the extent to which I watched as my children were slowly and surely slipping away from me.

 Why?
 Why?
 Why?

 It was all I could ask.
 I felt so helpless, hopeless and alone.